 MNT Reform was designed from the ground up to be as open and transparent as possible, supporting a free and open source software from the start.
 The Reform laptop has no built-in surveillance technologies, cameras, or microphones, so you can be confident that it will never spy on you.
 Since the MNT Reform is not based on legacy x86 technology, its architecture is much easier to understand than that of conventional laptops.
 This simplicity also makes for a more pleasant developer experience.
 MNT Reform's hardware, firmware, software and documentation is open source and invites collaboration and hacking.

 Analogous to the classic Reform laptop, MNT Research introduced Pocket Reform earlier this year — a mini version of the aforementioned device.
 As equally open hardware, Pocket Reform is a modular, customizable on-the-go platform that can be used in many ways and is highly portable.
-Pocket Reform can only be purchased on Crowd Supply for now, but will become available in our shop in Winter 2023.
+Pocket Reform can only be purchased on Crowd Supply for now, but will become available in our shop in early 2024.

 The Reform Keyboard has a special feature: It is modular.
 This means you can use it as a standalone input device (as shown in the picture below) or you can mount it into the classic Reform laptop.
 We just launched a fresh Reform Keyboard Version (3.0) that features a more traditional stagger instead of the previous more simplistic one.
 We also added a continuous convex space bar and homing keycaps to help you navigate the keys.
 So if you own a Reform laptop with the previous layout, you can replace it with the new one.

 For those who are into analog 90s fisheye lens aesthetics (and need a webcam), we've developed the Reform Camera: An open hardware camera that can be controlled by your Reform laptop or mobile device.
 Simply plug in the USB-C cable and snap some pictures or video call your friends.